Improve AI Model Performance with Embedding Visualization and Evaluation

 data_map = dataset.create_index(topic_model=False)

-View Your Atlas Map
+View Embeddings in Atlas

-Visualizing Decision Boundaries
+Visualizing Decision Boundary Overlap

 Conclusion